 Step 15) When you choose Yes to continue with the cloning process, Clonezilla first creates a partition table on the target/destination drive.
 You should then see a warning giving you an option to clone the boot loader or not.
 Press Y if you wish to clone.

-Step 16) Now, Clonezilla starts the cloning process without any user interference.
+Step 16) Now, Clonezilla starts the cloning process without user interference.
 Ensure you do not power off your computer during this cloning process.

 It gives you a graphical report of every activity taking place.